idsia-robotics/navground/docs/reference/core/yaml/index.rst

 .. note::

-   All schema  reported in this section are auto-generated using the Python API, see :py:func:`navground.core.scheme()`.
+   All schema  reported in this section are auto-generated using the Python API, see :py:func:`navground.core.schema()`.

 .. toctree::
    :maxdepth: 2